-Duncan Forbes, Manager of our South West Dairy Development Centre in Somerset has been blogging as part of the 5G RuralFirst project.
+Duncan Forbes, Manager of our South West Dairy Development Centre in Somerset has been blogging about this 5G Farm, as part of the 5G RuralFirst project.
 In his latest post he writes:

 Rural 5G is no leafy country lane – it’s a data super highway set to put farming in the fast lane!

 We’ve been busy at the Agri-EPI Centre’s South West Dairy Development Centre equipping our 180-strong herd with Afimilk Silent Herdsman sensors – a key element in our activities as one of the three 5G RuralFirst testbeds.
 The sensors are fitted to the cows’ collars to measure health parameters including rumination, eating, fertility and health.